dksifoua/dksifoua/README.md

 New grad looking for a full-time position as a Data Scientist | Software Engineer.

-- 🔭 I’m currently working on: [Neural Machine Translation](https://github.com/dksifoua/Neural-Machine-Translation), [Store](https://github.com/dksifoua/store), [Reinforcement Learning](https://github.com/dksifoua/Reinforcement-Learning)
+- 🔭 I’m currently working on: [Question Answering](https://github.com/dksifoua/Question-Answering).
-- 🌱 I’m currently learning: NLP, RL, Quantitative Finance and CV.
+- 🌱 I’m interested in: ***Natural Language Processing, Computer Vision and Reinforcement Learning***.
 - 💬 Ask me about anything [here](https://github.com/dksifoua/dksifoua/issues).
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/dksifoua).